deepskystacker/DSS/Installers/README.txt

 1. Upgrade CFITSIO library to 4.2.0

-2. Always create a tracefile in DeepSkyStacker sub-folder of the user's Documents folder.
+2. Always create a tracefile in the DeepSkyStacker sub-folder of the user's Documents folder.
 The file will be called e.g.

 	DSSTrace_yyyy-mm-ddThh-hh-ssZ.log where the timestamp is GMT time.

-The trace file will be deleted on normal application exit, but an option is provided to keep the file.
+The trace file will be deleted on normal application exit, but retained in the event of an exception.
+An option is provided to keep the file.

 3. Add both Main Group and Group 1 at startup.